Why the emotional toll of cancer often starts after treatment

 After a round of cancer treatment concludes, this is often the time where the realities of the “new normal” present themselves.
 Often there’s a return to work or places you frequented prior to your cancer diagnosis and needed to step away from.
 There can be contrast in appearance or abilities following treatment, which can bring previously unrecognized grief.
 It can also be unsettling to notice cognitive shifts due to chemo brain.
 You can truly be grateful to be alive, and feel a range of other feelings.
 This can be confusing and sometimes difficult to communicate to others.

-How do I deal with cancer recurence without letting it ruin my life?
+• How do I deal with cancer recurrence without letting it ruin my life?

 There’s no one size fits all approach to managing fear of recurrence.
 Scanxiety can interfere with functioning before, during, and after receiving scans to determine if treatment is progressing or if there is a recurrence.
+You know more than others how quickly life can change.
 There are coping skills which can be developed to help lessen symptoms like difficulty sleeping, trouble focusing, feeling more irritable, and changes in appetite.

 Some cancer survivors also report hypervigilance or an increased sense of responsibility.
 This is often experienced by feeling a heightened attention to diet and exercise.
 Creating healthy habits is important.
 It makes sense to want to control variables within our control.
 But this can bring anxiety when we take on an excess of responsibility, and distract us from living the life we want to live.